asomers/mio-aio/README.md

 `mio-libaio` crate that uses one eventfd per reactor to poll all libaio operations .
 Then he could implement a portability layer above `mio`, for example in `tokio`.

+On MacOS AIO only supports notification using signals, not kqueue.
+On MacOS `mio-aio` could theoretically run `aio-suspend` in a separate thread, which would send completion notification to the main thread's reactor.
+Performance would suffer, however.

 # License